Hair loss affects less than 1% of Lexapro users and is considered a rare side effect

 Alternative SSRI medications may be considered if hair thinning becomes problematic

 If you're taking Lexapro and noticing changes in your hair, you're not alone in wondering about this connection.
-While hair loss isn't among the most common side effects of this popular antidepressant, it's a documented concern that affects a small percentage of users.
+While hair loss is a rare side effect of this popular antidepressant, it's a documented concern that affects less than 1% of users.
 Understanding the relationship between Lexapro and hair changes can help you make informed decisions about your treatment.

 The good news is that for most people who experience this side effect, the hair thinning is temporary and recovers once the medication is adjusted or discontinued.
 Doctronic's AI-powered platform can help you evaluate medication side effects and discuss concerns with qualified healthcare providers who understand the balance between mental health treatment and quality of life.